-How to Preserve Endangered Species and Ecosystems
+How to Preserve Endangered Wildlife and Ecosystems

 Today we are confronted with a mass extinction of species that is unprecedented in the recent history of our planet.
-From the orangutans in Indonesia to the gorillas in Rwanda, from the California condor to the vultures of India, from Asian tigers to African cheetahs, animals, plants and sensitive ecosystems are threatened everywhere.
+From the orangutans in Indonesia to the gorillas in Rwanda (recent progress!), from the California condor to the vultures of India, from Asian tigers to African cheetahs, animals, plants and sensitive ecosystems are threatened everywhere.
 Since the banning of DDT in North America, we have seen the amazing comeback of the bald eagle, but elsewhere success stories of rebounding animal populations are rare.
 The most common reason is the loss of a habitat due to human expansion and expanding farm or grazing land, but poverty, malnutrition, and greed are also common factors that contribute to the decreasing diversity of animal life on earth.
 Where work is scarce and cash is hard to come by, locals often resort to hunting, poaching and illegal logging simply to survive.

 The Challenges of Wildlife Preservation Today

-Supporting efforts to save threatened wildlife and ecosystems is a small but important contribution to preserving the biodiversity on our planet.
+Supporting efforts to save threatened wildlife and ecosystems is a small but still very important contribution to preserving the biodiversity on our planet.
 Many NGOs working to protect wildlife rely on endowments and donations for their operations, but visitors to wildlife parks also play an important role in helping to preserve endangered ecosystems.
 Their fees help protect the park boundaries, pay for research, and provide income to local communities.
 Supporting wildlife sanctuaries and preserves is especially important in developing countries, which often lack resources to adequately fund reserves and protect them against poaching, logging, illegal mining, and invasion by settlers.

 |Coral reefs are extremely fragile environments and are threatened all over the world.